ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_data/03-file-formats.md

     writer.writerow(beautifulsoup)
 ```

 This produces the same kind of CSV file.
 Note that the field names are consistent, so I just used the keys for `hathitrust`.
-We'd have to do this a bit differently if the data wasn't structured homogenously.
+We'd have to do this a bit differently if the data wasn't structured homogeneously.

 To read CSV files, we can use analogous Reader and DictReader objects in the csv module: